melodyyangaws/sql-based-etl/README.md

 5. Examine the auto-scaling and multi-AZs

 ```
-# The job requests 5 Spark executors (pods) on top of 5 spot instances.
-It is configurable to fit in to a single or less number of spot instances.
+# The job requests 15 Spark executors on top of 15 spot instances, ie. 1 executor per ec2 instance.
+It is configurable to fit all executors into a single or less number of spot instances.
-# the auto-scaling is triggered across multiple AZs, again it is configurable to trigger the job in a single AZ if reuqired.
+# the auto-scaling is triggered across multiple AZs, again it is configurable to trigger the job in a single AZ if required.

 kubectl get node --label-columns=lifecycle,topology.kubernetes.io/zone
 kubectl get pod -n spark